leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

 Over the holidays I read [Thanks for the Feedback](https://www.npr.org/books/titles/441536239/thanks-for-the-feedback-the-science-and-art-of-receiving-feedback-well-even-when "Thanks") by Douglas Stone and Sheila Heen, and thought it was one of the better books I've read in the past year.
 It talks about **how to make feedback conversations more productive, by explaining the types of feedback and common problems during feedback sessions.**

+The main takeaways are:

+- We can often get triggered by feedback, to our disadvantage
+- Knowing the main kinds of feedback will make conversations more productive
+- Misunderstandings always occur during conversations and we need to be aware of them occuring in the moment
+- Being prepared for feedback requires you putting in effort to prepare
+- We need to be kinder on ourselves
+- Taking action after feedback is key

 <style>
       .iframe-container {
         overflow: hidden;